Our Team

 Mamata immigrated to Canada from India in 1995.
 Connecting with families reminds her of the value community plays in a child’s life, particularly considering the support she received while raising her two young adult sons.
 She feels lucky to live in a community that helps children feel that they are valued.
 Mamata loves gardening, volunteering, and exploring Commercial Drive.

-Gisele McClain – Family Support Worker – Childminding
+Gisele McClain – Family Support Worker – Child Care

 gmcclain@eastsidefamilyplace.org